Vatsala712/Object-Detection-and-Image-Classification/README.md

 # ROB535 Perception Project
 The image classification project was undertaken as part of ROB 535: Self- Driving Cars - Controls and Perception.
 The aim was to classify a vehicle in the given image.
-Image classification task is done using state-of-the-art neural network architecture.
+Image classification task is done using state-of-the-art ResNet architecture with our own modifications.

 <h1>Files</h1>
 * main.ipynb <br />